tfabris/BlueGigaEmpeg/README.md

 After the latest version of the BlueGigaEmpeg.ino sketch is successfully uploaded to the Arduino, close the Arduino IDE and remove the USB cable.
-The USB cable should be disconnected during normal operation.
+The USB cable should be disconnected during normal operation of the BlueGigaEmpeg module.

 Disconnect all tuner modules from all sleds you own